 Along the way I met Rebecca Jemian, a bassoonist and music theorist.
 We married in 1988.
 For quite a while she taught music theory at Ithaca College in upstate New York, and we maintained two households.
 In the fall of 2013 she began teaching full-time at the University of Louisville, and has an office three doors down, a much less time-consuming commute.

-While my tastes in music are very catholic, I am most interested in music which has an immediate emotional appeal, but which is also intellectually rigorous enough to bear up to repeated hearings.
+While my tastes in music are very catholic, I am most interested in music which has an immediate emotional appeal, but which also has the intellectual rigor required to bear up to repeated hearings.
 I tend to prefer music which is goal-directed, with clear buildups, climaxes, and dénouements.
 I like knowing where I am in the form and recognizing things I have heard before.

 I was already inclined to serious musical subjects, and this created a sort of feedback loop.
 For years after most of my pieces were essentially elegies, and had something to do with her death, either directly or indirectly.
 This gradually changed and my output became much more balanced; there are even some pieces I think of as whimsical or humorous.
 Still, on the whole I find that seriousness often comes more naturally than other musical moods.